bradlipovsky/code-of-conduct/group-vision.md

 We will actively take steps to fight bias during the recruitment process:

 - Actively recruiting group members (at all career stages) from historically underrepresented groups, and fostering a supportive community so that our group is a desirable and welcoming environment (see rest of guidelines).
 Our goal is for the group (including undergraduate and graduate students) to be representative of the US population averaged over time scales of 5-10 years (to mitigate small number biases), and to review our efforts and shortcomings in this regard each year in the fall prior to the PhD application cycle.
-- To facilitate recruitment, we maintain active efforts to work with the many world-class minority-serving institutions in the Atlanta region, and the Southeast more broadly.
+- To facilitate recruitment, we maintain active efforts to work with the many world-class minority-serving institutions in the Seattle region, and the Southeast more broadly.
 We begin these recruitment efforts through an annual commitment to recruit and mentor at least one BIPOC student through the EAS REU program, and when possible, through interested GT undergraduate students.
 - Pursue strategies to combat the doubly-unrepresentative nature of mathematical, computational and dynamical glaciology, including maintaining a diverse range of entry points for potential projects and providing mentoring (ourselves or through institute resources) to group members in approaches and techniques that we consider integral to our research.